 In 2006, Agatha Achindu and her husband founded Yummy Spoonfuls, changing the face of convenient, packaged foods.
 With no additives, preservatives, or emulsifiers – just real food you can find in your kitchen – Agatha Achindu embarked on a journey to reimagine healthy food.
 She shares that while she knew so much about nutrition, she found herself struggling with weight issues that actually needed to be addressed through primary food – the unique IIN concept that refers to the areas of your life that can be found off the plate, such as your career, home environment, and relationships.
 Once Agatha Achindu realized that the source of her weight gain was due to stress over a new work venture, she knew she had to incorporate primary food balance into her work and life.

 As a practicing Health Coach, Agatha Achindu tells her clients that while 2020 is not the year any of us had planned, we still have the power to make healthier choices every day that add up over time.
 She emphasizes that even if we make healthier choices only 80% of the time, it still goes a long way in creating sustainable behavior change and greater health.

 Learn more about Agatha Achindu.

 In our efforts to support our charitable partner, WhyHunger, in advancing the human right to nutritious food, we donated $10 of every ticket sale.

 Moving forward by embracing 2020’s silver linings

-One of the silver linings we heard from our community was that the pandemic led them to find IIN and finally gave them the push they needed to pursue their passion for health and wellness.
+One of the silver linings we heard from our community members was that the pandemic led them to find IIN and finally gave them the push they needed to pursue their passion for health and wellness.

 If you’re interested in learning more about IIN and the programs we offer, check these out: